MDSplus/Documentation/docs/install/redhat.md

 ## 7. Manually Installing MDSplus package

-It is possible to manually install MDSplus debian packages instead of using a Debian repository, but you must account for all the dependencies yourself.
+It is possible to manually install MDSplus RHEL packages instead of using a RHEL repository, but you must account for all the dependencies yourself.
 It is recommended to use one of the repositories.
 To download packages, use the correct link below, depending on your operating system version.

-The following table shows the most recent MDSplus debian packages.
+The following table shows the most recent MDSplus RHEL packages.

 | Branch | Distribution | Version | MDSplus Package URL |
 |-------|--------|---------|-------------|